-UK hosts first set of students on campus after COVID – 19
+UK hosts international students on campus after COVID - 19

 It’s believed that the 150 students who returned to campus will follow the “bubble” or “household” system as the University prefers, wherein a small group of students will live and study together.
 The principle behind this system is to restrict the spread of infection by keeping people in small groups which are kept separate from each other.

 The students seemed excited and energetic towards the new approach and were glad to be back with their friends.
 They were not intimidated by the new restrictions and the safety precautions introduced.
 However, the social interaction is going to be minimal, claims the experts from the University.
 This initiative from The University of Nottingham has lifted the hopes of many international students to pursue their dream of studying abroad.